The world is full of magic things,

 Its amazing too the things we can see even in everyday life that often goes unnoticed, a beautiful blue sky, amazing cloud formations, beautiful flowers in our own gardens and our comical, sometimes adventurous pets.
 Even stopped at the traffic lights it amazes me the magic all around, often you will see little birds on the pavement looking for lunch, birds soaring above looking for a lamp post on which to perch and I have even seen a squirrel sat on a near by wall looking at the line of traffic and the world going by.

 Next time your out stop for a second and have a look around you, you maybe surprised at the magical things you can see and if you can snap it with your camera.
+Make memories that stay in your heart, that mindfully remind you that life can be good.

 You can see more of my photos here.